bardia16/CPS_Android_HW/README.md

 }
 ```
 this function will be called after each time interval, first, we read the data from the accelerometer sensor. if there is data to read we do the following steps otherwise we log the appropriate message indicating that we have no data to read. then we extract the velocity of x and y from the read data. and update them by applying the Kalman algorithm for noise reduction. <br/>
-we have a threshold for acceleration and whenever we are less than that threshold we consider the acceleration as zero. the reason is that to set small values to zero to handle sensor noise. we've determined this variable by trial and error.
+we have a threshold for acceleration and whenever we are less than that threshold we consider the acceleration as zero. the reason is to set small values to zero to handle sensor noise. we've determined this variable by trial and error.
 so we check if the acceleration is less than that threshold or not. if not, we apply bias and reach the actual acceleration.
 ```cpp
         if (x == 0 && y == 0) // frictional accel